-Peri vascular spaces (PVS), also known as Virchow-Robin spaces, are pial lined intersitital fluid filled spaces that surround perforating vessels 1.
-They do not have a direct connection with the subarachnoid space and in fact the fluid within them is slightly different.
+Perivascular spaces (PVS), also known as Virchow-Robin (VR) spaces, are pial lined interstitial fluid filled spaces in the brain that surround perforating vessels.
+They do not have a direct connection with the subarachnoid space and in fact the fluid within them is slightly different to CSF.

-They are typically less than 5 mm in diameter, but can reach much larger sizes, so called giant peri vascular space or tumefactive perivascular space, and can exert enough mass effect to be symptomatic.
-When very numerous the brain can have a colander-like appearance referred to as etat crible (as opposed to numerous lacunes = etat lacunaire)
+PVSs consist of a single or double layer of invaginated pia 8.
+They are typically less than 5 mm in diameter, but can reach much larger sizes, so called giant perivascular space or tumefactive perivascular space, and can exert enough mass effect to be symptomatic 1.
+They tend to enlarge with age and with hypertension.
+When very numerous the brain can have a colander-like appearance referred to as etat crible (as opposed to numerous lacunes = etat lacunaire).

-Most commonly they are located in the lower half of the basal ganglia especially along the line of the anterior commissure 3.
+Most commonly they are located in the lower half of the basal ganglia especially in the anterior perforated substance along the line of the anterior commissure 3.
 They are also found in 1:

 - substantia nigra